hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 ### Contract Functionality

 #### **Constructor**:
 Let's first update the constuctor of our contract.
-As you can see in the code sample on the right, the constrcutor now accepts a `Option<Vector<String>>` parameter.
-The constrcutor expects a vector of strings as input.
+As you can see in the code sample on the right, the constructor now accepts a `Option<Vector<String>>` parameter.
+The constructor expects a vector of strings as input.
 We need to update the constructor so that the provided proposal names are used to create the `Proposal` objects and added to our ballot storage.
 To check if the vector containing strings is provided:

 ```rust